stefwalter/cockpit/doc/protocol.md

    * "internal": cockpit-bridge internal metrics
  * "metrics": [ "the.metric", "two" ]: string ids of the metrics to use
  * "instances": [ "eth0", "eth1" ]: optional limit to these instances
- * "interval": 1000 in milliseconds, default 1000 for non-log, default log resolution when reading from log
+ * "interval": 1234 in milliseconds, default 1000
- * "start":29292929: optional desired start time for PCP log data
+ * "timestamp":29292929: optional desired start time for PCP log data
- * "end": 292093000: optional end time for PCP log data
+ * "limit": 50: optional number of samples, unlimited if not set

-As part of the payload we send metadata messages, these describe the data in the following data packets below.
+As part of the payload we send metadata messages, these describe the data in the following samples messages below.
 The metadata messages can be combined into one, or sent separately.

 {
-  /* following data messages will contain following metrics and instances, in this order */ "metrics": {
+  /* following samples will contain following metrics and instances, in this order */ "metrics": {
       "the.metric": [ "eth0", "eth1" ],
       "oooo": null, /* not instanced */